 When you have measured out the chia seeds, add 1 ¾ cups of water and stir with a spoon until combined.
 The chia seeds will likely float up to the top.

-Add some food colouring and stir with a spoon until the colour is visible throughout.
+Add some food coloring and stir with a spoon until the color is visible throughout.

-You’ll be adding lots of cornstarch during later steps, so if you want the colour to be nice and vibrant, you’ll need to use quite a lot.
-I used about 8-10 drops of pink and 8-10 drops of purple, but I could have achieved an even brighter colour if I had added more.
+You’ll be adding lots of cornstarch during later steps, so if you want the color to be nice and vibrant, you’ll need to use quite a lot.
+I used about 8-10 drops of pink and 8-10 drops of purple, but I could have achieved an even brighter color if I had added more.

 3. Let Soak